 From the misty shores of Nova Scotia that once were home, comes a taste of summer deeply ingrained with salt, sand and high tides.
 I am not a Nova Scotia native, I’m from the West coast; or as Maritimers would say “she’s come-from-away”.
 Foul winter storms and scorching summers may have marked my time in rural Novas Scotia, but nothing imprinted more deeply than the kindness of neighbors and the generosity of friends.

 Answering the door one day in my first Nova Scotia summer, I found a neighborhood fisherman with a grocery bag in hand.
 “You like lobster?” he asked as he passed the bag to me, grinning.
 “Of course I like lobster” I replied, graciously accepting a gift from the deep.
 “I mean, who doesn’t like lobst…” the bag wriggled, and I shrieked like a schoolgirl as I quickly discovered it contained four live, fresh lobsters.
 He laughed like it was the best joke of the day.

 SQUEEZE THEM BY THE EYES?!
 Is this good advice?!
 Isn’t that just going to piss them off?!

 Larry, Moe, Curly & Fred (as they came to be known) lounged my fridge for two days.
 Still alive in the bag, safe in the confines of a vegetable crisper, they made several attempts to escape, tapping on it’s walls at night.
 The third day I steeled my will and (between squeaks and squeals) I murdered them, plunging them head first into the pot and slamming the lid shut, bands and all.
 Twelve minutes later – bright red and steaming – we cracked Larry, Moe, Curly & Fred and ate them with lemon, salt and garlic butter.

 Soon I had an outdoor side-burner on my BBQ just for community lobster boils in the long days of June.
 Nothing binds you to new friends and acquaintances quite like the crack of shells, slurping noises, butter running down your chin and copious quantities of wine.
-There were always leftovers on these occasions, and that’s where Grilled Nova Scotia Lobster Rolls came in, made from lobster leftovers when the season is high.
+There were always leftovers on these occasions, and that’s where Grilled Nova Scotia Lobster Rolls came in, lobster leftovers when the season is high.

 A Better Boil